Big Government advocates are pumping out proposals for expanding government every hour of every day. Where are the proposals for less government?

 - Repeal thousands of laws.
 Rip ‘em right out of the books!

 Then we must show how taking these measures will make us freer, safer, more prosperous, better educated, and healthier.
-Why we’ll have more peace, more justice, and more opportunity.
+Why we’ll have more peace, more justice, and more job opportunities.
 In short, how living in the United States with minimal government will be dramatically better than it is today.

 We must generate this conversation regularly and powerfully.
 Our candidates and spokesperson must lead the charge for less government and more liberty.
 Our activists and supporters must interject Libertarian solutions into their emails, their Facebook posts, their tweets, and their everyday conversations whenever possible.